 The next most important rule is:

 The Instructions Of The Range Staff Must Be Followed At All Times.
 We cannot possibly write down all the conventions of respectable, responsible human behavior, so, if something you are being told to do or stop doing does not appear to be written down somewhere where you can see it, let me repeat “The Instructions Of The Range Staff Must Be Followed At All Times.”

-There are many firearms laws that apply to us, sitting, as we are, in the middle of the East Bay Regional Park District, Alameda County, the State of California, the United States of America and the 257th Imperial Quadrant of the Milky Way Galaxy (I know, I know but just four quadrants sounds so boring).
+There are many firearms laws that apply to us, sitting, as we are, in the middle of the East Bay Regional Park District, Alameda County, the State of California, the United States of America and the 257th Imperial Quadrant of the Milky Way Galaxy.
 Anyway, please DO NOT come here if any of the following are not legal in the aforementioned jurisdictions:

 1. You, if you are temporarily or permanently prohibited from being in possession of or being around firearms,

 2. Your firearms, if they are not properly configured or not legal for you to have them,